Searching ...

 Columbia State Building

-This city usually measures the highest temperature in the state during the summers, earning the city the nickname “Famously Hot”.
+One downside is the climate.
+This city usually reports the highest temperature in the state during the summer, earning the city the nickname “Famously Hot.”

 Myrtle Beach